 Use of Estimates

-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expense during the reporting period.
 Actual results could differ from these estimates.
-The Company believes that, of the significant accounting policies described herein, the accounting policies associated with revenue recognition, impairment of goodwill and intangibles, stock-based compensation expense, capitalized internal-use-software costs, accounting for business combinations, and accounting for income taxes and valuation allowances against net deferred tax assets, require its most difficult, subjective or complex judgments.
+The Company believes that, of the significant accounting policies described herein, the accounting policies associated with revenue recognition, impairment of goodwill and intangibles, stock-based compensation expense, capitalized internal-use-software costs, accounting for business combinations, accounting for convertible debt, including estimates and assumptions used to calculate the fair value of debt instruments, and accounting for income taxes and valuation allowances against net deferred tax assets, require its most difficult, subjective, or complex judgments.

 The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company incurred net losses of $7.9 million and $4.6 million during the three months ended March 31, 2022 and 2021, respectively, and had an accumulated deficit of $133.2 million as of March 31, 2022.
-For the three months ended March 31, 2022 and 2021, net cash used in operating activities totaled $6.3 million and $4.4 million, respectively.
+Including a noncash goodwill impairment charge of $42.0 million, the Company incurred net losses of $52.6 million and $69.2 million during the three and nine months ended September 30, 2022, respectively, and had an accumulated deficit of $194.5 million (including third quarter 2022 noncash goodwill impairment charge of $42.0 million) as of September 30, 2022.
+For the nine months ended September 30, 2022, net cash used in operating activities totaled $16.0 million.

 Revenue is recognized when the Company transfers promised goods or services to customers in an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods and services.
 In this regard, revenue is recognized when: (i) the parties to the contract have approved the contract (in writing, orally, or in accordance with other customary business practices) and are committed to perform their respective obligations; (ii) the entity can identify each party’s rights regarding the goods or services to be transferred; (iii) the entity can identify the payment terms for the goods or services to be transferred; (iv) the contract has commercial substance (that is, the risk, timing, or amount of the entity’s future cash flows is expected to change as a result of the contract); and (v) it is probable that the entity will collect substantially all of the consideration to which it will be entitled in exchange for the goods or services that will be transferred to the customer.